-

 • Composite resins

-Its wide industrial use explains the need to control its presence in finished products, particularly in materials intended to come into contact with food.
+Its widespread industrial use explains the need to control its presence in finished products, particularly in materials intended to come into contact with food.

 Risks associated with styrene

-As a volatile organic compound, styrene can migrate from materials into foodstuffs.
-This migration poses a health risk because styrene is classified as a possible human carcinogen (group 2B, IARC) .
+As a volatile organic compound, styrene can migrate from materials into food.
+This migration poses a health risk, as styrene is classified as a possible human carcinogen (Group 2B, IARC) .

 Potential effects include: